Do It Yourself

 Tape the cardboard in place over the jar opening.

 Outside, or in a very well-ventilated area, spread the newspaper around to catch any paint drips or spills.
 Get the spray paint ready to use by following the instructions on the can.
-After putting on some utility gloves, place the jar directly on the newspaper, or hold it over the paper, like I did.
-Maintaining approximately 12″ between the paint can and the jar, in short, sweeping bursts, spray the jar, careful to get an even application of paint all the way around.
+After putting on some utility/rubber gloves, place the jar directly on the newspaper, or hold it over the paper, like I did.
+Maintaining approximately 12″ between the paint can and the jar, spray the jar in short, sweeping bursts, careful to get an even application of paint all the way around.

 Let it sit for 30-45 minutes and then apply a second coat.
-After letting that coat dry another 30-45 minutes, paint a third coat, if it’s needed, to thoroughly cover your jar.
+After letting that coat dry for another 30-45 minutes, paint a third coat, if it’s needed, to thoroughly and evenly cover your jar.
 Mine was perfect with two.

 Let it dry thoroughly overnight.

-Center it on the stripe and tape it to the jar with the pencil lead on it against the paint.
+Center it on the stripe and tape it to the jar with the pencil lead colored side against the paint.

 Using a smooth, blunt object (I used the end of a pencil that didn’t have an eraser on it), trace over the letters several times.
 Remove the template.
 There should be a feint rendering of the word on the paint.
 Take the paint pen and after prepping it according to the instructions on the package, go over the letters you’ve traced several times.